MODULE 2

 Sing Along — Chorus with Each Vowel

-The chorus is sung five times — once for each vowel.
-Listen to the recording, then select a vowel tab to see its lyrics with the vowel sounds highlighted and press Sing along to follow line by line.
-Note: bujero is a Louisiana Spanish variation of agujero (hole).
+Listen first, then select a vowel tab and press Sing along to follow line by line.
+Note: bujero is the Louisiana Spanish form of agujero (hole).

 · La casa Titico 'stá llena de bujero'